jhudsl/Computing_for_Cancer_Informatics/README.md

-# Computing for Cancer Research
+# Computing for Cancer Informatics

 ** This course is still a work in progress** The authors will be working on it for the next couple of months.